 Stem cells: Clean research in 2024

-Stem cells can differentiate into several bodily cell types.
-This research examines their potential for regenerative medicine, tissue engineering, and disease modeling.”
+Stem cells are able to develop into many body cell types.
+This study explores their prospect for regenerative medicine, tissue engineering, and disease modeling.”

 stem cells